 You may well get that perfect flight closer to the date, but at least you can rest happily knowing you’re definitely going on that trip, one way or another.

 Who knows, something better might just pop up when you least expect it.
-And because you booked a reward seat, it will be a (relative) piece of cake to switch your bookings with little time and cost.
+And because you booked a reward seat, it will be relatively simple to switch your bookings with little time and cost, compared to a commercial fare.